Terms of Service

 11.2.
-Where Optimal has breached the warranty in clause 9.
-2, the entire and exclusive liability of Optimal, and Your remedy is limited (at Optimal's option), to the re-supply of the relevant Service, or the refund of the Service Fee You paid for the current term of supply of the Service.
+Where Optimal has breached the warranty in clause 9.2, the entire and exclusive liability of Optimal and Your remedy is limited (at Optimal's option), to the re-supply of the relevant Services, or the refund of the Service Fee You paid for the current term of supply of the Services.

 12. Limitation of Liability

 12.1.
 To the greatest extent possible in accordance with applicable laws, We specifically disclaim any liability (whether based in contract, tort, strict liability or otherwise) for any direct, indirect, incidental or consequential damages arising out of or in any way connected with the access to or use of the Services or the Website.